Article ID: 2671093 - View products that this article applies to.

 Consider the following scenario: A user can't sign in to a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune by using a user ID that's a member of a cloud service domain that was formerly set up for single sign-on (SSO).
 In this scenario, when a cloud service admin tries to reset the user’s password by using the cloud service portal or Azure Active Directory Module for Windows PowerShell, the administrator receives the following error message:

 Unable to reset this user’s password.
 Try again later.

 This issue occurs if the user is a member of a cloud service domain that was formerly single sign-on (SSO)-enabled and if the user ID wasn't converted to use standard authentication.

 For example, this issue can occur if the following Windows PowerShell cmdlet was used:

 To resolve this issue, convert the user ID to a standard (non-federated) type.
 To do this, follow these steps:

-For more information about Windows Azure Active Directory Module for Windows PowerShell, go to the following Microsoft website:
+For more information about the Azure Active Directory Module for Windows PowerShell, see Manage Azure AD using Windows PowerShell

 Still need help?
 Go to the Office 365 Community